 When I'm not working or enjoying London, this site is a small space on the Internet for me to publish and promote a few clever ideas I've found or worked on.
 Recently I've setup this website to aggravated content I've generated, or linked on Twitter, Delicious and Dribbble via their API or JSON feeds.
 This site is build in Python, using the Django framework.

-Currently I'm working as a Product Manager at The Exchange Lab.
-Previously, I worked as a Product Manager at Ask.com (aka Ask Jeeves) in the Content Experience and SEO Group.
-My role focused on issues with scaling large content business.
-This department was involved with the management and iteration of content for; Ask.com and About.com.
-Usually, my work centred on quality issues improvements by seniors stakeholders.
+Previously, I worked as a Product Manager at Ask.com (aka Ask Jeeves), latterly in the Content Experience and SEO Group.
+Usually, my work centred on identifying quality issues for either Ask.com and About.com; and recommending improvements to seniors stakeholders.

-Read me LinkedIn profile for more information about my employment history.
+Read my LinkedIn profile for more information about my employment history.